Scuba divers who love wreck diving, Scapa Flow includes some of the best wreck dives in the UK and Europe

 One of Scapa Flow’s wrecks HMS Vanguard

-Diving on HMS Vanguard is not permitted without permission to do so.
-This is one of the ship wrecks in Scapa Flow that is a war grave and is protected under Protection of Military Remains Act 1986.
+Diving on HMS Vanguard is not permitted without permission.
+HMS Vanguar is a war grave.
+Which means it’s protected under Protection of Military Remains Act 1986.

 Licences are granted by the MoD and are unlikely to be granted to others.
 These images are courtesy of Forces.net (Thank you Forces.net).